 For support and administrative staff, there have been noticeable time savings because they do not have to distribute and collect physical forms; now, they can give the results back in a few days with minimal effort.
 Academic staff still dedicate time in their classes to let students fill out the surveys, but the entire process is online and the tool automatically releases a report the very next day.

-With tools already integrated in the Blackboard Learn License, the University of Leeds uses surveying innovation to save time and can focus on the quality of its courses, providing a high level of education to its students.
+With tools already integrated into the Blackboard Learn License, the University of Leeds uses surveying innovation to save time and can focus on the quality of its courses, providing a high level of education to its students.